jackiehjm/stx-docs/doc/source/datanet/managing-data-interface-static-ip-addresses-using-the-cli.rst

 .. rubric:: |prereq|

-To make interface changes, you must lock the worker node first.
+To make interface changes, you must lock the compute node first.

 .. rubric:: |proc|

 .. _managing-data-interface-static-ip-addresses-using-the-cli-steps-zkx-d1h-hr:

-1. Lock the worker node.
+#.
+Lock the compute node.

-2. Set the interface to support an IPv4 or IPv6 address, or both.
+#.
+Set the interface to support an IPv4 or IPv6 address, or both.

     .. code-block:: none